Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US002/01.requirements-engineering/US002-Readme.md

 > **Question:** According to the Project Description, the agent when selling a agency can charge a flat price comission or a percentage of the sale value, my question here is wether there is a minimum and/or a maximum to each of these types of comissions?
 >
 > **Answer:** There is no maximum and the minimum is 0.
+> > **Question:** In this User Story it is requested that "All deals made" are listed.
+Are these deals just accepted purchase requests, or are declined purchase requests also included?
+>
+> **Answer:**  A deal takes place when the proposed purchase/renting is accepted.

 ### 1.3.
 Acceptance Criteria

-Acceptencre criterias were not mentioned on this user story description.
+* **AC1** An SMS notification should be sent to the owner when the listing of the property becomes available.
+* **AC2** The notification must include the property identification and the date it became available.
+* **AC3** The Notification must include the name and phone number of theresponsible Agent.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on US004 in which the owner submits a request for a agency sale or rent, choosing the responsible agent .
+* There is a dependency on US004 and also to the actor : "Owner" in which the owner submits a request for an agency sale or rent, choosing the responsible agent .
-The owner submits the company agency data to the agent through a phone call , without the agency data the USS02 can't proceed because the agent can't publish any announcement.
+* The agent itself also has to communicate with the owner ,sending him a message when the listing of the property becomes avaible ,hence the owner is also has a  dependency on the agent .
+* The agent work as a bridge between the client and the owner.

 ### 1.5 Input and Output Data